CMSgov/bcda-static-site/user_guide.md

 ---

 # Requesting prod access
 * As BCDA launches into our production beta, we are slowly onboarding small groups of Shared Savings Program ACOs into the production environment.
 To put your ACO in the queue for access, please send an email to bcapi@cms.hhs.gov with your name and your ACO’s name, ID number, and track.
 ACOs will be onboarded to production in the order in which requests are received.
-While you wait, you can get familiar with the API in the sandbox environment, [https://sandbox.bcda.cms.gov/]; review the data structure, [link to guide to working w/bcda data]; and join the BCDA Google Group, [https://groups.google.com/forum/#!forum/bc-api], to have your questions answered.
+While you wait, you can get familiar with the API in the [sandbox environment](https://sandbox.bcda.cms.gov/){:target="_blank"}, review the [data structure](./data_guide.html){:target="_blank"}, and join the [BCDA Google Group](https://groups.google.com/forum/#!forum/bc-api){:target="_blank"}, to have your questions answered.
 * Note: some of our early production beta partners have encountered issues accessing the API due to internal firewalls.
 If your corporate IT uses an internal DNS server, you may not be able to access the API.
 As you request production access, you may want to check in with your internal IT team to discuss your company’s network structure.

 This page is intended for a user who has little to no experience with APIs, and provides a guided walkthrough for working with BCDA using our interactive documentation.
-More advanced API users may be better served by the Technical Setup guide.
+More advanced API users may be better served by the [Technical Setup guide](./technical_userguide.html){:target="_blank"}.
 If you’re not sure where to go, start here!

 ## Getting Started with APIs
   * What’s an API?